 Paleo Apple Crisp Recipe

-This paleo apple crisp is buttery, sweet, and crunchy.
+This apple crisp is buttery, sweet, and crunchy.
 The arrowroot starch helps the cooked apples achieve a glossy, thick sauce while the honey sweetens it just enough.
 We served ours with vanilla ice cream and is was fantastic, but a coconut milk vanilla ice cream would be excellent as well.

 - Prep Time: 20 minutes